keajs/kea-docs/docs/concepts.md

 addToCounter(1000) === { type: 'add to counter', payload: { amount: 1000 } }
 ```

 There's one shorthand that can be useful.
-In case your actions take no arguments, just pass `true`
+In case your actions take no arguments (e.g. `loadUsers`),
-(or anything that's not a function) instead of an arguments-to-payload serializer:
+just pass `true`, or anything else that's not a function, instead of an arguments-to-payload serializer:

 ```jsx
 const logic = kea({